 Find out more about our approach to British values and how we use this at our school.

-Miss Thompson from the Tom Burke Academy works with each of our classes to teach them music lessons.
+Mrs Thompson works with each of our classes at key points throughout the year to teach them music lessons.
 She provides the children with opportunities to sing and perform as well as learning how to read music.

 Supporting your Child at Home